Here’s the Amazon link: http://smarturl.it/brexitus

-Shirley tapped a finger to her lips.
-‘Don’t think so, sir.
+Shirley tapped a finger on her lips.
+‘Don’t think so, Sir.
 Not something we’re taught at college.’

 Kirby turned back to Carter.
 ‘So, no worries there then.’
 He smiled as his copper’s antennae twitched.
 ‘And tell me, exactly what d’you mean by disturbing everything?
 What is there to disturb?’